 Dr. Stephen W. Gentle – Senior Pastor

-Stephen Gentle became the eighth senior pastor at National City Christian Church (Disciples of Christ) and president of its Foundation in January 2006.
-As senior pastor, Dr. Gentle leads a unique multi-racial, multi-lingual, multi-cultural, open and affirming congregation that is located five blocks from the White House in Washington, D.C.
-As president of the National City Christian Church Foundation, he is in ministry with church leaders from across the United States, to care for the multi-million dollar facility and property held in trust for the Christian Church (Disciples of Christ) in the U.S. and Canada.
+The Reverend Dr. Stephen Gentle is Senior Pastor of National City Christian Church (Disciples of Christ) in Washington, D.C.
+In his 10th year as Senior Pastor, Dr. Gentle leads a unique multi-racial, multi-lingual, multi-cultural, open and affirming congregation that is located five blocks from the White House.
+With the National City Christian Church Foundation, Dr. Gentle leads a board of trustees from across the United States that has stewardship over the multi-million dollar facility and property held in trust for the Christian Church (Disciples of Christ) in the U.S. and Canada.

 Rev. Noemi P. Mena – Pastor for Hispanic Minisitries